 Standard Bank’s product is classified as product code 151.
-It offers standardised interest rates and standardised service fees as follows: Repo rate change, dated 29 March 2018, reduction with 0.25%.
-Revised credit interest rates received on 12 April 2018, effective 29 March 2018.
+It offers standardised interest rates and standardised service fees .
+Repo rate change, dated 29 March 2018, reduction with 0.25%.
+Revised credit interest rates received from Standard bank on 12 April 2018, effective 29 March 2018.

-Repo Rate changed announced on 22 November 2018, by Reserve bank Governor.
+Repo Rate changed again on 22 November 2018, announced by Reserve bank Governor.

 Standard Bank has confirmed their credit interest rates adjusted upward with 0.25%, same as their previous increase.(rates the same as those previously tabled, for July 2017 till 29 March 2018.